-Sentry is equipped with a status LED for each power receptacle.
-A lit/on LED indicates that power is being supplied at the port and a darkened/off LED indicates that there is no power at the port.
+Intelligent Power Modules are equipped with a status LED.
+A lit/on LED indicates that power is being supplied at the outlet and a darkened/off LED indicates that there is no power at the outlet.

-Appendix D: Warranty, Product Registration and Support
+Appendix E: Warranty, Product Registration and Support